-A flood study project updating coastal, riverine, and stillwater flood hazards in select portions of Kenai Peninsula Borough is set to become effective on October 20, 2016.
+A flood study project updating coastal, riverine, and stillwater flood hazards in select portions of Kenai Peninsula Borough became effective on October 20, 2016.
 FEMA's Production and Technical Services provider, the Strategic Alliance for Risk Reduction (STARR); FEMA's Community Engagement and Risk Communication provider, Resilience Action Partners; and the Alaska Department of Community and Regional Affairs are contributing to this project.